-- Online Indicates the print service has been turned on.
+- Online Indicates the print service has been turned on, and no user is using the print service at present.
 You can click the "Stop" button to stop the print service. - Offline Indicates the print service feature is disabled.
 You can click "Start" button to start the print service.

-4.8.5 User Accounts
+4.10.5 User Accounts